jpmckinney/derisking-gov-tech/_pages/federal-fieldguide/planning.md

 By having contractors use DevOps and define infrastructure as code, agencies can monitor and control technical work, and retain ownership over their technical infrastructure.

-### Leadership should set direction and empower teams.
+### Leadership should set direction and empower teams
 By **Peter Rowland**, **Mark Hopson**, **Vicki McFadden**, **Miatta Myers**, **Mark Hopson**, **Waldo Jaquith**

 **Challenge:** Leadership's role differs in an Agile project.